Anne Emerson-Photographer,

 Links to Annie's Essays - How we got here and why it matters

 The figure above shows that the share of population living in urban areas began to increase rapidly, around the time of the Industrial Revolution (early to mid-1800s), across the globe.
-Four countries listed by name are Japan, United States, China, and India.
-From the line labeled "World", you can see that the phenomenon is global.

 The map at left represents migration streams within Algeria between 1966 and 1977.
 Re-printed with permission, from Annie's doctoral dissertation (degree awarded in1992).